- Identify the basic parts of a neuron

 The electrical charge of the fluids is caused by charged molecules (ions) dissolved in the fluid.
 The semipermeable nature of the neuronal membrane somewhat restricts the movement of these charged molecules, and, as a result, some of the charged particles tend to become more concentrated either inside or outside the cell.

 Between signals, the neuron membrane’s potential is held in a state of readiness, called the resting potential.
-Like a rubber band stretched out and waiting to spring into action, ions line up on either side of the cell membrane, ready to rush across the membrane when the neuron goes active and the membrane opens its gates (i.e., a sodium-potassium pump that allows movement of ions across the membrane).
+Like a rubber band stretched out and waiting to spring into action, ions line up on either side of the cell membrane, ready to rush across the membrane when the neuron goes active and the membrane opens its gates.
 Ions in high-concentration areas are ready to move to low-concentration areas, and positive ions are ready to move to areas with a negative charge.

 In the resting state, sodium (Na+) is at higher concentrations outside the cell, so it will tend to move into the cell.
 Potassium (K+), on the other hand, is more concentrated inside the cell, and will tend to move out of the cell (Figure 3.10).
-In addition, the inside of the cell is slightly negatively charged compared to the outside.
+In addition, the inside of the cell is slightly negatively charged compared to the outside, due to the activity of the sodium-potassium pump.
+This pump actively transports three sodium ions out of the cell for every two potassium ions in, creating a net negative charge inside the cell.
 This provides an additional force on sodium, causing it to move into the cell.

 From this resting potential state, the neuron receives a signal and its state changes abruptly (Figure 3.11).
 When a neuron receives signals at the dendrites—due to neurotransmitters from an adjacent neuron binding to its receptors—small pores, or gates, open on the neuronal membrane, allowing Na+ ions, propelled by both charge and concentration differences, to move into the cell.
 With this influx of positive ions, the internal charge of the cell becomes more positive.
 If that charge reaches a certain level, called the threshold of excitation, the neuron becomes active and the action potential begins.